Our offer is based on SAFAN-ISP (In Silico Profiling), our proprietary technology that:

 PROTEIN TARGETS DATABASE

 Our platform comes in two specialized variations: SAFAN-ISPSM for small molecules and SAFAN-ISPPEPT for peptides.
-They quickly and efficiently profile their compound, calculating the binding affinities between each ligand and more than 4500 targets from 15 different protein classes.
+They quickly and efficiently profile their compound, calculating the binding affinities between each ligand and more than 3171 targets (here you can find a detailed list of targets available) from 45 different protein classes.
 They rely on our proprietary algorithm to forecast affinities through fragments weight assignment using a ligand-based approach.
-We work with a refactored bioactivity database derived from the CHEMBL25 database.
+We work with a refactored bioactivity database derived from the CHEMBL29 database.

 - You can get a selection of SAFAN-ISPSM profiles ready to download concerning: